“Consumer Lab vs. Lead Safe Mama, LLC – Who should I believe?”

 Consumer Lab has (apparently) made up their own standards to pass/fail products.

-We have different philosophies – Lead Safe Mama, LLC’s is health based and rooted in the most current science, Consumer Lab’s appears to be based on “well the consumer wants to know which one is safest so we’re going to give them options based on our own ratings standard – interpreting the data for the consumer” (even if those recommendations test positive for concerning levels of toxicants / heavy metals).
+We have different philosophies – Lead Safe Mama, LLC’s is health based and rooted in the most current science, Consumer Lab’s appears to be based on “well the consumer wants to know which one is safest so we’re going to give them options based on our own ratings standard – interpreting the data for the consumer” (even if those recommended products test positive for concerning levels of toxicants / heavy metals).

 We don’t agree with what Consumer Lab does.